ISCHEMIC STROKE / ETIOLOGY AND CLASSIFICATION

 Diagnostic evaluation

-• the clinical manifestation of cholesterol embolization syndrome is non-specific and is a combination of end-organ lesions and a systemic inflammatory response
+• the clinical manifestation of cholesterol embolization syndrome is nonspecific and consists of a combination of end-organ lesions and a systemic inflammatory response

 • cholesterol crystals trigger an inflammatory response (fever, fatigue, anorexia)